lbovet/yglu/README.md

 ## Future Features

 - Use expressions in mapping keys
-- Tag for easy merge of mappings
+- Tag for merging mappings easily